-- 4.1 The service provider shall deploy only carefully selected and well-trained employees.
-It shall replace employees who do not have the necessary specialist knowledge or who otherwise compromise or jeopardize fulfilment of the contract.
-In particular, it shall take account of Swiss Post's interest in maintaining continuity. - 4.2 The service provider shall deploy only employees who have the necessary authorizations to provide the services. - 4.3 The service provider shall inform Swiss Post in writing upon request of the names and job titles of the employees deployed to perform the contract. - 4.4 The service provider shall only replace the employees deployed who have been designated by the parties as key persons with the written approval of Swiss Post.
-Swiss Post shall only withhold such approval for good cause. - 4.5 The service provider undertakes to comply with Swiss Post's internal regulations, rules of conduct and other regulatory requirements, in particular those relating to the information security, data protection and data security of Swiss Post. - 4.6 The provisions of this Article 4 shall also apply to other personnel of the service provider deployed to perform the contract, such as self-employed staff.
+- 4.1 The service provider shall deploy only carefully selected and well trained employees.
+It shall replace employees who do not have the necessary specialist expertise or who otherwise affect or jeopardize performance of the contract.
+In particular, it shall take Swiss Post's interest in maintaining continuity into account. - 4.2 The service provider shall deploy only employees who have the necessary authorizations to provide the services. - 4.3 The service provider shall inform Swiss Post in writing upon request of the names and job titles of the employees deployed to perform the contract. - 4.4 The service provider shall not replace the employees deployed, who have been designated by the parties as key persons, without the written approval of Swiss Post.
+Swiss Post shall only withhold such approval for good cause. - 4.5 The service provider undertakes to comply with Swiss Post's internal regulations, rules of conduct and security measures (in particular those relating to computer and data security). - 4.6 The provisions of this Article 4 shall also apply to other personnel of the service provider deployed to perform the contract, such as self-employed staff.